appliedaistudio/maxwellai-accessibilityAPI/README.md

 - **Modification**: Feel free to modify the HTML structure or JavaScript code to suit your project's requirements.
 - **Error Handling**: The code includes error handling to gracefully manage exceptions during execution.
 Check the console for any error messages.

+## Important Notes:

+- **Processing Time**: The `getAccessibilityAnalysis` function takes approximately 60 seconds to complete its execution.
+Therefore, when designing the user interface, it's crucial to account for this delay to provide a seamless experience for the end user.

+- **Non-Deterministic Results**: The results produced by the function are non-deterministic.
+Even with the same input data, the function may generate different variations of the output.
+It's essential to set proper user expectations and inform them about this variability beforehand.

+- **Potential Mistakes**: This functionality is based on technology that can make mistakes.
+While the information provided can be valuable, there is a possibility of errors.
+It's advised to use the generated recommendations as a reference and verify them thoroughly before implementation.
+Users should be cautioned about the possibility of inaccuracies and encouraged to double-check the recommendations.

 ## Conclusion:

 This README serves as a guide to using the provided JavaScript code for generating accessibility recommendations based on input assessments.
 For further customization or integration into your project, refer to the code comments and modify as needed.
 If you encounter any issues or have questions, don't hesitate to reach out for assistance.